 The most important thing before choosing a connectivity provider is to understand the needs of your deployment.

 Key things to consider:

 Do you need global coverage?
-Or will your devices be deployed in one particular country?
+Will your devices be deployed in one particular country?

-How much data does the device consume monthly?
+How much data do the devices consume monthly?